-- 1. that the process for making the decision was materially flawed, so as to raise questions about whether the faculty member's contentions were fairly and reliably considered; - 2. that the result reached by the Chancellor was clearly erroneous; or - 3. that the decision was contrary to controlling law or policy.
+- 1. that the process for making the decision was materially flawed; - 2. that the result reached by the Chancellor was clearly erroneous; or - 3. that the decision was contrary to controlling law or policy.

 The appeal to the Trustees shall be decided by the full Board of Trustees.
 However, the Trustees may delegate the duty of conducting an initial review to a standing or ad hoc committee of at least three (3) members.
-The Trustees, or its committee, shall consider the appeal on the record of the proceedings, and may, in its discretion, consider written or oral arguments, subject to any policies, regulations or guidelines as may be adopted by the Board of Governors, president, or Trustees.
-The Trustees' decision shall be made as soon as reasonably possible after the Chancellor has received the faculty member's request for an appeal to the Trustees.
-This decision shall be the end of the University's appeals process.
+The Trustees, or its committee, shall consider the appeal based on the record of the proceedings, and may, in its discretion, consider written or oral arguments, subject to any policies, regulations or guidelines as may be adopted by the Board of Governors, president, or Trustees.
+The Trustees' decision shall be made as soon as reasonably possible after the Chancellor has received the faculty member's appeal to the Trustees.
+This decision shall conclude the University's appeals process.